Pelvic Sorcery Nail Polish - color shifting metallic flakies

 Pelvic Sorcery is a color shifting chrome metal flake polish with a clear base that is absolutely STUNNING in its complexity.
 In different lights you will find hints of gold, copper, green, purple, blue, orange and red--basically a whole rainbow in a bottle with an emphasis on green.
 It also has a scattered holographic effect!

-It looks gorgeous layered over practically every color, or you can keep it subtle and wear it on its own.
+The primary photo shows 1 coat layered over a black polish.
+It looks gorgeous layered over practically every color, or you can keep it subtle and wear it on its own, as shown in 2 coats in other photos included here.

 Inspiration: Gamora in Guardians of the Galaxy: "I will not succumb to your pelvic sorcery!"